jeralyntrose-glitch/InnerVerse/replit.md

 ## Document Processing Pipeline
 - **PDF Parsing**: Uses PyPDF2 for text extraction from PDFs.
 - **Text Chunking**: Employs LangChain's `RecursiveCharacterTextSplitter` to break documents into overlapping chunks (1000 characters with 200 character overlap).
-- **YouTube Transcription**: Two options available:
-  - **FREE Transcript**: Uses `youtube-transcript-api` to extract existing YouTube captions at zero cost.
-Works for public videos with captions enabled.
-  - **Whisper Transcription**: Utilizes `yt-dlp` for audio extraction and OpenAI Whisper API for transcription (~$0.006/min).
-Works for any video including those without captions.
+- **YouTube Transcription**: Utilizes `yt-dlp` for audio extraction and OpenAI Whisper API for transcription (~$0.006/min).
+Works for any video.
 Includes extended timeouts for long videos (60 min frontend, 15 min Whisper) and robust error handling for download issues.
-  - Both generate formatted PDFs using ReportLab.
+Generates formatted PDFs using ReportLab.
 - **Text to PDF**: Converts text to formatted PDFs with automatic punctuation and grammar fixes using GPT-3.5.
 - **Large File Support**: Efficient binary uploads (multipart/form-data), batch processing for Pinecone upserts (batches of 50), and increased embedding timeouts for large files.